SpiderDave/NESBuilder/include/SpiderDaveAsm/README.md

     */
 ```

+Line Continuation:
+    A \ at the end of a line may be used as a line continuation.
+Whitespace
+    after the character will be ignored.

+    A , may also be used, but will preserve the , character.

 ## Labels ##
     Labels may end in a colon.
 Code can be placed on the same line as labels.
     Anonymous labels are 1 or more "-" or "+" characters.
 These labels will only